Group

 Aviral Rajora (PhD candidate 2018-2023)

-After completing the fluids and solids mechanics track at the Delft University of Technology, Aviral did a Ph.D. project in mathematical modeling of multiphase flows in electrochemical cells.
-After a thorough study of liquid and gas diffusion layers in electrolysers and fuel cells, he focused on modeling bubble plumes near the electrodes in water electrolysis.
-His work involved gaining physical insights from numerical models using COMSOL to make simplified analytical models.
+After completing the fluids and solids mechanics track at the Delft University of Technology, Aviral did a PhD project in mathematical modelling of multiphase flows in electrochemical cells.
+After a thorough study of liquid and gas diffusion layers in electrolysers and fuel cells, he focused on modelling bubble plumes near the electrodes in water electrolysis.
+His work involved using COMSOL to gain physical insights from numerical models and to develop simplified analytical models.

 PhD Thesis| LinkedIn | Researchgate | Scholar.google